Noise-Induced Hearing Loss

 Have You Suffered Hearing Loss Due to Your Work Environment?

 Noise-induced hearing loss (NIHL) is a serious and often irreversible condition caused by prolonged exposure to loud noise in the workplace.
 Many professions, from industrial workers to entertainment staff, are at risk of developing hearing damage due to inadequate protection and excessive noise levels.
-If your hearing has been affected due to your job, you may be entitled to compensation.

 What is Noise-Induced Hearing Loss?